Službe za mlade

 Court Diversion is a restorative alternative for individuals charged with a crime.
 After police issue a citation for violating the law, the state’s attorney decides whether to refer the person out of the court system to the community-based Court Diversion program.

-A VT Department of Children and Families funded program, BARJ provides restorative interventions for youth involvement in the juvenile justice system.
+A VT Department for Children and Families funded program, BARJ provides restorative interventions for youth involvement in the juvenile justice system.
 When youth are at risk of involvement in the system, BARJ aims to reduce and eliminate their further involvement.
 For youth already involved in the system, BARJ provides opportunities to decrease their risk factors and strengthen known protective factors.

 BARJ (Balanced And Restorative Justice)